yandex-cloud/docs/en/iam/operations/sa/set-access-bindings.md

     +--------------------------------+-------------+
     ```

-4. Find out the user's ID by login or email address.
-To assign a role to a service account or group of users instead of a user, see the [examples](#examples) below.
+4. Find out the user's ID from the login or email address.
+To assign a role to a service account or group of users, see the [examples](#examples) below.

     ```
     $ yc iam user-account get test-user